 We may also file a prospectus supplement or post-effective amendment to the registration statement of which this prospectus forms a part that may contain material information relating to these offerings.
 The prospectus supplement or post-effective amendment may also add, update or change information contained in this prospectus with respect to that offering.
-If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or post-effective amendment, you should rely on the prospectus supplement or post-effective amendment, as applicable.
+If there is any inconsistency between the information in this prospectus and the applicable prospectus supplement or post-effective amendment, as applicable.
 Before purchasing any securities, you should carefully read this prospectus, any post-effective amendment and any applicable prospectus supplement, together with the additional information described under the section titled "Where You Can Find More Information."